aztekmq/java-review/advanced/README.md

 ---

-## Lab A3 – JVM Resource Limits without Docker
+## Lab A3 – JVM Resource Limits on a Local Host

 **Folder:** `A3_container_aware_jvm/`
 **File:** `MyContainerApp.java`